 Now I wish we had gotten the divorce before the time came to file the I-751, so that I could have applied for a waiver of the joint filing requirement.
 If USCIS hears that we are getting divorced at this point, I’m afraid they’re just going to deny my I-751 and place me in removal proceedings.
 What should I do?

 First of all, you should know that the simple fact that your wife filed for divorce, or that you and your wife were physically and/or legally separated at the time when you filed your I-751 Petition to Remove Conditions on Residence, is not enough for the U.S. Citizenship and Immigration Services (USCIS) to automatically deny your petition.

-In the alternative, you could also file an entirely new I-751 petition.
-Indeed, there is no legal limit on the number of I-751 petitions you may file—although you should keep in mind that, practically-speaking, submitting multiple filings could confuse immigration officers and, therefore, delay the adjudication of your case.
+In the alternative, you could file an entirely new I-751 petition.
+Indeed, there is no legal limit on the number of I-751 petitions a person may file—although you should keep in mind that, practically speaking, submitting multiple filings could confuse immigration officers and, therefore, delay the adjudication of your case.

 In either situation, consider also providing an explanation of the circumstances of your divorce, with evidence of your attempts to save your marriage (marriage counsel records, for example), in order to strengthen your good faith marriage claim.
 Be prepared to elaborate further on these points at a future interview.